Chapter 1:

 Kyo’s eyes narrow.
 "You two know each other?"

 Suzy nods.
-“Yeah.
-He’s with the ruling faction.
-But don’t freak, he works with us sometimes.
-Information exchange and all that.”
+"Yeah.
+He’s a royal guard, but don’t freak.
+He works with us sometimes.
+Information exchange and all that."

-Kyo stares for a second too long.
-Something about the guy feels wrong.
+Kyo stares a second too long.
+Something about him feels wrong.
 Too calm.
 Too clean.

 They talk a bit, laughter echoing faintly through the smoke and neon.
 The man excuses himself.
-“Bathroom,” he says with a smile, leaving his jacket on the chair.
+"Bathroom," he says, leaving his jacket on the chair.

 His breath stops.

-A symbol, burned into his memory but buried deep under years of grime and noise.
-For a moment he can’t move, can’t blink.
-The chatter around him fades to nothing.
+A symbol, burned into his memory but buried under years of grime and noise.
+For a moment he can’t move.
+The chatter fades to nothing.

 Then it hits.

 The blood on the floor.
 His mother’s trembling hand.
-The sound of his father’s voice, broken and fading.
-That same symbol, slick with red, glinting in the dim light before disappearing into the rain.
+His father’s broken voice.
+That same symbol, slick with red, glinting before disappearing into the rain.

 Kyo’s chest tightens.
-His vision shakes.
+Vision shakes.
 The room twists, drunk on memory.
 The glass in his grip cracks, liquid spilling between his fingers.

 Suzy’s voice barely reaches him.
 "Hey.
 Kyo?
 You good?"